FIRST-Tech-Challenge/FtcRobotController/TeamCode/README.md

 GitHub user `pietroglyph` has wrapped the odometry library for use with FTC.
 The library and instructions can be found on GitHub at [pietroglyph/ftc265](https://github.com/pietroglyph/ftc265)

+In our codebase, the [VSLAMOdometry](https://github.com/MHSRoboticEagles/FtcRobotController/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/odometry/VSlamOdometry.java) class encapsulates the implementation.
+Upon startup, this class initializes the camera and starts a background thread that continually polls the Tracking Camera for updated location.
+Public methods are exposed to make this information available to other classes.